 Think about that for a minute.
 We wouldn’t be able to eat without pollinators.
 Our life, actually depends on them being able to do their jobs.
 So what can you do?
-Plant pollinator gardens – also known as butterfly gardens, to help them get the nutrients they need, while they do the jobs that we need them to do.
-It doesn’t take much, and it will add another level of beauty to your garden, your neighborhood, your community.
-And we know that we are all the best movers and shakers for community possible, right?
+Plant pollinator gardens – also known as butterfly gardens, help them get the nutrients they need, while they do the jobs that we need them to do.
+It doesn’t take much, and it will add another level of beauty to your garden, your neighborhood, and your community.
+And we know that we are all the best movers and shakers for the community possible, right?

-If you’re still having a bit of trouble with your garden, you’re more than welcome to join our gardening community on Facebook, where there is someone to answer your questions everyday!
+If you’re still having a bit of trouble with your garden, you’re more than welcome to join our gardening community on Facebook, where there is someone to answer your questions every day!